 If you're filing after the regular due date, you can avoid penalties and interest by making an extension payment by the regular due date.
-See Payment Options below.
+See Payment Options on page 2.
 If you're paying by check, go to www.revenue.state.mn.us to create a voucher to print and submit with your check.